-Behavioural scientists have been studying how to reliably persuade others for over seventy years.
+Behavioural scientists have been studying how to reliably persuade others for over 70 years.
 In this article, we first briefly review this body of research in terms of six proven and universal principles of persuasion.
 Second, we provide information about a newly recognised form of persuasion technology pre-suasion, which involves what a persuader can do or say immediately before delivering a message to greatly increase its effectiveness.

 The increasingly complex form and ever-accelerating pace of modern life is depriving people of sufficient time and ability to make carefully examined decisions.
 As a result, they must often resort to a shortcut (or heuristic) approach in which a choice is made on the basis of a single, usually reliable piece of information.
 Through our work, we have identified six principles of influence that operate as such shortcuts in the realm of persuasion:

-- RECIPROCITY People feel obligated to return favours performed for them.
+- Reciprocity – People feel obligated to return favours performed for them.
 One memorable demonstration of this principle is the story of when CIA operatives received a ‘bonanza’ of information from an Afghani tribal elder, who had first been given a personalised gift: four Viagra pills (one for each of his wives).

-- AUTHORITY People look to experts to show them the way.
+- Authority – People look to experts to show them the way.
 When shown the opinion of a distinguished economist on an economic problem, individuals not only followed that opinion by changing their submitted solutions to the problem, they did so without evaluating other relevant evidence.

-- SCARCITY People want more of what they can have less of.
+- Scarcity – People want more of what they can have less of.
 At one large grocery chain, brand promotions that had a purchase limit (‘Only X per customer’) or time limit (‘For today only’) more than doubled sales versus promotions without a limit.

-- LIKING People want to say yes to those who they like.
+- Liking – People want to say yes to those who they like.
 One route to liking someone is through finding similarities with them.
 Research shows that the odds of a failed negotiation are significantly lowered when the negotiators learn of similarities, like hobbies, that they share.

-- CONSISTENCY People want to act consistently with what they have publicly said or done.
+- Consistency – People want to act consistently with what they have publicly said or done.
 Having individuals sign an honesty pledge at the top (versus the bottom) of an insurance form led to significantly less lying on the form.

-- SOCIAL PROOF People look to others’ behaviour to guide their own.
+- Social proof – People look to others’ behaviour to guide their own.
 UK tax officials collected hundreds of millions of additional pounds by including a message on tax recovery letters stating that most people do pay their taxes on time.

-The Psychology of Pre-Suasion
+The psychology of pre-suasion

-Researchers have learned a lot over the years about which elements to build into a message to achieve greatest impact.
+Researchers have learned a lot over the years about which elements to build into a message to achieve the greatest impact.
 However, there is a crucial component of the process in addition to the content, which has often been overlooked.
-Effective persuasion is also achieved through effective pre-suasion: the practice of arranging for people to agree with a message before they experience it.
+Effective persuasion is also achieved through effective pre-suasion: the practise of arranging for people to agree with a message before they experience it.